 The iridescence that people call rainbow isn’t unheard of in the reticulated python.
 It’s called the golden child gene and makes a retic shimmer.

 It’s fairly easy to find a python with this gene as long as you’re willing to pay the price tag.

 However, merely having a retic with the golden child gene doesn’t mean that you’ll get a snake with all the iridescent beauty of THE rainbow python on the news.

 That particular snake has a complex mix of the motley gene, which lengthens the snake’s circles and makes them connect, and the golden child gene.

 There are other retics out there with both these genes, but without the impressive appearance of the rainbow python.
 This snake just won the genetic jackpot!

 If you buy a python with the golden child gene, it might turn out to be all the rainbow python you want, or it might just have a minor shimmer.
 Either way, it will be beautiful.

-If you’re an intermediate or experienced keeper who can’t get enough of “rainbow” snakes, then check out our rainbow boa care guide.
+If you’re an intermediate or experienced keeper who can’t get enough of “rainbow” snakes, then check out our rainbow boa and Colombian rainbow boa care guides.

 Would you want a rainbow python?
 Let us know in the comments.